Doc Talk: Holistic Health Counseling and Hypnosis Therapy

 The initial session is 90 minutes, where we review the health history, what hypnosis is and how we will approach it.
 We talk about any preconceived notions that they might have about hypnosis based on movies or stage shows to clarify any misunderstandings.
 We discuss goals and what they are currently doing or have done in the past, to achieve their goals.
 The habits I work on most often are related to weight loss, smoking, anxiety, and stress.

-After we talk about their responses, we start the hypnosis session.
+After we talk about their responses we start the hypnosis session.
 Induction into hypnosis involves getting the patient into a relaxed state and creating a hyper-focused mind through a special technique and allowing the conscious mind to wander.
 The subconscious mind is very creative, so we often utilize visualization techniques to achieve change.
-Use of colors, shapes, imagery is beneficial in reaching the subconscious mind.
+Use of colors, shapes, and imagery is beneficial in reaching the subconscious mind.

 Under hypnosis, I can talk to the subconscious mind to shift patterns of behavior by giving suggestions and creating changes that will help achieve goals.